Love City Groove (song)

 "Love City Groove" is a song by British rap group Love City Groove that represented the at the Eurovision Song Contest 1995.

 The song

 The song was written by Stephen "Beanz" Rudden, Tatiana Mais, Paul Hardy, and Jay Williams.
 It was released by China Records and Planet 3 as a single from Love City Groove's album Hard Times on 27 March 1995.
 It was subsequently released in several versions in the same year, with three remixed versions released in Germany in 1996.
 Another version was released in Japan in 2003 for DJ use only.

 Chart success

 "Love City Groove" reached number seven on the UK Singles Chart that May, selling over 200,000 copies.

 The vocals were performed in hip hop style by Williams and the only female band member, Yinka Charles, performing as Reason.
+The accompanying music video was a Box Top on British music television channel The Box in June 1995.